lasheencode/Serial-AI_NLP-with-Disaster-Tweets/README.md

 **Overview:**
  - Around 7500 tweets for training
- - data is evaluated using F1 between the predicted and expected answers.
+ - Data is evaluated using F1 between the predicted and expected answers.

 **Task:**
  - Predicting whether a given tweet is about a real disaster or not.
 If so, predict a 1.
 If not, predict a 0.
 EDA(Exploratory data analysis) is a must